Head Women’s Soccer Coach

 Glasgow and his wife, Andrea, currently live in Sioux Falls.

 Student Assistant Soccer Coach

-Kasha Roberts begins her first season as student assistant coach for the Dakota Wesleyan women’s soccer team after a very successful four-year playing career with the Tigers.
+Kasha Roberts begins her second season as student assistant coach for the Dakota Wesleyan women’s soccer team after a very successful four-year playing career with the Tigers.

 Roberts, a Rapid City, S.D. native, was a four-year starter at forward and midfield for the Tigers.
 She earned All-GPAC honors three times – first-team accolades in 2009 and 2010 and second-team honors in 2011.
 Roberts was part of the Tigers’ most successful stretch in school history, and helped DWU to an undefeated record and a berth in the NAIA National Championships in 2009.